-Take the cream cheese mixture and spread evenly on the bottom and part way up the sides of a baked and cooled pie shell.
-Then add the peaches and glaze mix over the top of your cream cheese mixture.
+Take the cream cheese mixture and spread evenly on the bottom of the pie crust and part way up the sides of the baked and cooled pie crust shell.
+Then add the strawberries and glaze mix over the top of your cream cheese mixuture.

 Refrigerate for an hour or more.
 Serve chilled.

 I hope you give this Strawberry Pie with Cream Cheese filling a try!
 Don’t forget the Peach version of this is linked here too.
 Both are amazing!
 Thanks for stopping by and make sure to follow along with my on Instagram @homewithhollyj and on Pinterest.
 You can subscribe to my blog on the home page too, just scroll down a bit and you’ll see the box to subscribe!